-- 15.08 (a) If the Employer cancels an Appointment after it receives the signed Appointment Letter, it will pay the Sessional Faculty employee a cancellation stipend of \$1,000. - (b) If the Employer cancels an Appointment after it receives the signed Appointment Letter, and after the date that is 2 weeks prior to the date that the Appointment commences, it will pay the Sessional Faculty employee a cancellation stipend of \$4,000. - (c) In the event the University cancels, or the student withdraws from, an Hourly-Rated Sessional Music Faculty's Appointment during the Appointment, the employee will be paid one half of the balance of their contract term or 3 hours of pay, whichever is less. - (d) The Employer will provide the Union a list of the cancelled contracts for each term no later than the first day of the second month of the of term.
+- 15.08(a) If the Employer cancels a Section after it receives the signed Appointment Letter, it will pay the Sessional Faculty employee a cancellation stipend of \$1,000 per Section. - (b) If the Employer cancels a Section after it receives the signed Appointment Letter, and after the date that is 2 weeks prior to the date that the Appointment commences, it will pay the Sessional Faculty employee the lesser of the employee's assigned wages for the Section or a cancellation stipend of \$4,000 per Section. - (c) In the event the University cancels, or the student withdraws from, an Hourly-Rated Sessional Music Faculty's Appointment during the Appointment, the employee will be paid one half of the balance of their contract term or 3 hours of pay, whichever is less. - (d) The Employer will provide the Union a list of the cancelled contracts for each term no later than the first day of the second month of the of term.

-ARTICLE 16 - HEALTH.
-DENTAL.
-AND OTHER BENEFITS
+ARTICLE 16 - HEALTH, DENTAL, AND OTHER BENEFITS